FDA Import

 Detention Testing

-Fast, Accredited Analysis to Release Your Shipment from Detention Without Physical Examination (DWPE).
-We handle sampling, FDA import detention testing, and FDA data submission.
+Fast, accredited FDA import detention testing to release your shipment from Detention Without Physical Examination (DWPE).
+We handle third-party sampling, analysis, and direct FDA data submission.

 Stop Demurrage Fees & Save Your Shipment

-When the FDA issues a Notice of FDA Action, your container is stuck at the port, and daily storage fees (demurrage) start piling up.
-You have a limited window to prove your product is safe or face destruction/re-export.
+When the FDA issues a Notice of FDA Action, your container is stuck at the port and daily storage fees (demurrage) start piling up.
+You have a limited window to prove your product is safe or face destruction or re-export.

-AGT Food Labs specializes in "Detention Without Physical Examination" (DWPE) releases and expert FDA import detention testing.
-As an FDA LAAF-Accredited Laboratory, we deploy neutral third-party samplers to the warehouse, analyze the samples for the "Red List" violation, and submit the complete compliance packet directly to the FDA compliance officer.
+AGT Food Labs specializes in "Detention Without Physical Examination" (DWPE) releases.
+As an FDA LAAF-Recognized Laboratory, we deploy neutral third-party samplers to the bonded warehouse, run accredited FDA import detention testing on the samples for food contaminants, and provide the comprehensive data packet your compliance officer needs.

 Common Violations Requiring FDA Import Detention Testing